EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 introducing newcomers on how to use the toolbox to train emulators and do basic adaptive sampling (both single and multi-level).
 These tutorials only cover the most basic use cases, however.
 If you wish to contribute to the guides and tutorials, we follow the [Diátaxis](https://diataxis.fr/) approach to writing documentation.
-Tutorials are designed for learning the basics, where as user guides should be goal-oriented, consisting of directions that guide the reader through a problem or towards a result.
+Tutorials are designed for learning the basics, whereas user guides should be goal-oriented, consisting of directions that guide the reader through a problem or towards a result.